They say that you can’t step in the same river twice.

 I lie suspended in a vacuum between one world and the next.
 Even though I have no sense of time, somehow I still feel an impatient yearning to be freed from being perpetually stuck here.

 The gray disperses into hungry masses of white and black that swirl around me like vultures, each waiting to claim me as their own.
-If I could have screamed at the mass of white to forever enfold me in its soothing caress, I would.
-And yet my voice had left me.
+If I could have screamed at the mass of white to forever enfold me in its soothing caress, I would have.
+And yet my voice had left me, and I was left choking on a silent prayer I still didn’t know if I wanted to pray, not knowing if any ears would be there to listen.

 I know the darkness knows my worst fears.
 It knows that I have yearned for release along my entire journey, and it promises to give it to me, by submerging me in the tides of oblivion.
 It whispers into my heart to convince me it has been telling the truth all along.
 But the tiniest spark of hope emanates from the last corner of my shipwrecked soul and casts a beacon of light out to pierce the veil of darkness.